dbucher1234/AI_molecular_generator/README.md

 ```bash
 reinvent sampling.toml
 ```
-(num_smiles was set to 500k, which took about 5 min for generating the molecules on a single NVIDIA RTX A5000 GPU).
+(num_smiles was set to 500k, which took about 5 min for generating the molecules on a single NVIDIA A5000 GPU).

 **Output NLL (Negative Log-Likelihood)**
 A measure of how “surprised” the model is by a SMILES string—lower NLL means the model finds it more likely, higher NLL means it’s less familiar.